gliderlabs/docker-alpine/docs/usage.md

 ## Example

-Here is a full example `Dockerfile` that intalls the Python runtime and some build dependencies:
+Here is a full example `Dockerfile` that installs the Python runtime and some build dependencies:

 ```
 FROM gliderlabs/alpine:3.1